Cracker Country: Governor's Inn

-Originally built in Lily, Florida in 1912, the Governor's Inn originally functioned as the community post office and general store.
+Originally built in the Lily community of Hardee County, Florida in 1912, the Governor's Inn originally functioned as the community post office and general store.
 The building was donated to Cracker Country in 1983 by Mr. and Mrs. Pat Wilson of Frostproof, Florida.

 Currently the Governor's Inn exhibits the first complete collection of oil portraits of Florida's governors, beginning with Andrew Jackson and ending with Florida's current governor, Ron DeSantis.
 It is for this reason that the Governors Inn got its name.

 School House

 Interior of the School House, featuring animatronic teacher and pupil.

-The old school house that can be seen today at Cracker Country was originally built from local heart pine in 1912 in the historical town of Castalia in what is now Hardee County.
-It was built on the site of the old log-cabin school house, and served as a school from 1912 to 1932.
+The one-room school house was built from local heart pine in 1912 in the historical town of Castalia, in what is now Hardee County.
+It was built on the site of an old log-cabin school house, and served as a school from 1912 to 1932.
+The structure was donated to the museum in 1980, along with some original furnishings.

-In the time when this school house was actively used a school house, school children would have walked to school each day, their lunches in lunch buckets or pails.
-The youngest pupils would have sat in the front of the room, and the older pupils in the back, with a separation of the sexes, girls on one side of the room and boys on the other.
-Due to the establishment of the modern public education system in the United States in 1869, public schools began being established across the country wherever there were at least twenty-five students.
-At least ten students had to be actively enrolled for the school to remain open.
-Schools in rural Florida in this time period did not go past grade eight.
-Beginning in 1893, children aged seven to sixteen were required to attend school for at least six months out of the year; children from farm families could not attend school during plowing in the spring and harvesting in the fall, as they were needed to work the farm.

-The school house that is currently in Cracker Country was donated in 1890, along with some original furnishings.
 During the Florida State Fair the school house is home not only to re-enactors, but also an animatronic teacher and animatronic students.
 The addition of these animatronics in the school house during the week of the Florida State Fair began in 1989.